Lee-Yang-zero ratio method in three-dimensional Ising model: Lee-Yang-zero ratios and Binder cumulant

 These results show that the intersection points converge well within statistics for $L_\textrm{min} \ge 24$, although the convergence of $B_4(T,L)$ may be slightly slower than $R_{n1}(T,L)$.
-The statistical errors on $T_{\rm c}$ in these results are almost at the same level at the same $L_{\rm min}$, while that of $R_{41}(T,L)$ is clearly larger than the other results.
+The statistical uncertainties of $T_{\rm c}$ in these results are comparable at the same $L_{\rm min}$, whereas those of $R_{41}(T,L)$ are clearly larger than the others.
 The obtained values of $T_{\rm c}$, $y_t$, and $b_4$ are all consistent with the known results, Eqs.~\eqref{eq:Tc}, \eqref{eq:ytyh}, and \eqref{eq:B4atCP}, within about twice the standard deviation.
-From these results, one can conclude that the LYZR method can investigate $T_{\rm c}$ and $y_t$ in the Ising model with almost the same statistics as the Binder-cumulant method.
+From these results, we conclude that the LYZR method can determine $T_{\rm c}$ and $y_t$ in the Ising model with nearly the same precision as the Binder-cumulant method.

 In the following, we use the fit results at $L_{\rm min}=128$ for the final result of the intersection analysis.
 The resulting values of $r_{n1}$ are shown on the top row of Table~\ref{tab:LYZR_final}.
-These values are consistent with those obtained for the three-dimensional three-state Potts model in Ref.~\citen{Wada:2024qsk} shown on the bottom row in the table, while the statistical errors are significantly suppressed in the 3d-Ising model.
+In Ref.~\citen{Wada:2024qsk}, we studied the CP in the three-dimensional three-state Potts model with an external field using the LYZR method.
+This CP is believed to belong to the same universality class as the 3d-Ising model~\cite{Karsch:2000xv,Falcone:2006na}.
+As shown in Ref.~\citen{Wada:2024qsk}, the values of $r_{nm}$ in the same universality class should be the same.
+The values of $r_{nm}$ at the intersection point obtained in Ref.~\citen{Wada:2024qsk} are shown on the bottom row in the table.
+The table shows that they are consistent with each other.
+The statistical errors, however, are significantly suppressed in the 3d-Ising model.